 Once you have an account, you can login and click on the 'wishlist' (heart) or under the tab 'My Account' to see what you have stored in your Wishlist space.
 There is no limit as to how many tours you have in your own space.
-When you hover over the first photo of the tour overview, the summary appears.
 At the top left hand corner is a heart symbol. click on this and the tour will drop into your wishlist box automatically.
 It's that simple.

-When you have stored several tours and want to compare, you can easily eliminate them as you work your way through them to find the one you would like to book.
-Click on the 'wishlist' button at the top of the screen under 'My Account'.
+When you have stored several tours and want to compare, you can easily eliminate them as you work your way through to find the one you love.
+Click on the 'wishlist' button and at the top of the screen under 'My Account'.
 Your own 'Slow Tours - My wishlist' will appear at the top of the page and the tours you have stored now have a dustbin where the heart was.
-This allows you to compare tours and delete them from your wishlist.
+This allows you to compare tours and delete them from your wishlist as you go along.

 Once you have selected your tour, you can book online (check our Q and A section for how to do this), email us or call us.
 Our contact details are available in the 'contact us' pop up box at the right of the screen.

 DIFFICULTY SCALE FOR A WALKING TOUR

 Level 1: You are already able to walk at an easy pace for a half-day or a day.
 The tour is reasonably flat with routes of 15km maximum.

-Level 2: You walk regularly at least twice a month, you are not afraid of hills.
-You are ready to walk between 15 and 25 km per day.
+Level 2: You walk regularly at least twice a week, you are not afraid of hills.
+You are able to walk between 15 and 25 km per day.

 Level 3: You regularly hike and you are fit.
 You are used to daily walks on uneven ground.
 You know how to read a map.
-Your daily route can go up to 30 km with an altitude of up to 1000m.
+Your daily route can go up to 30 km a day with an altitude of up to 1000mtrs.